openprovider/Openprovider-WHMCS-domains/docs/auto_renew_logic.md

 2. When the end-user pays an invoice to renew a domain, the WHMCS next due date will increment one year.
 3. No renewal commands are sent to Openprovider from WHMCS via the module.

-Note: If a client doesn't pay the renewal invoice before expiry date, the domain's status in WHMCS will cycle from Active to Grace >> Redemption >> Expired, even though it was auto-renewed at Openprovider.
+**Important**: If a client doesn't pay the renewal invoice before expiry date, the domain's status in WHMCS will cycle from Active to Grace >> Redemption >> Expired, even though it was auto-renewed at Openprovider.
+To trigger the updating of the domain status and expiry date, the invoice would need to be paid in WHMCS, the renewal command successfully sent to your registrar and successfully processed.

 **Scenario 3.
 Not recommended!**